HomenShum/NodeBook/doc/overview.md

 The server-side search is all in `answerQuery.ts`.
 We use the trigram Gini index extension built into postgres to do this, with a pretty high threshold to improve search performance.
 See `pg_trgm` for more info on this.

+TODO: expand on this

-### 3. Displaying
+### 3. Displaying & Manipulating the Tree

-Since each view pivoted around a given root node is different, we need to have a way to unambiguously store and display these pivoted views.
-I.e. let's say we have the following tree
+TODO